HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 # Project Abstract
 This repository provides Machine Learning (ML) strategies to predict disease stages using time-series and temporal image data; applied early and late fusion approaches.

+Methodology:
-Methodology: A synthetic dataset of time-series was generated based on SIR-like epidemiological compartmental models.
+A synthetic dataset of time-series was generated based on SIR-like epidemiological compartmental models.
 Two classification approaches - early fusion and late fusion - were applied on time-series and temporal image data to predict disease stages (e.g. low, medium, and high risk leading to outbreaks).
 This project employed Standardized Euclidean Distance Recurrent Plot, Gramian Angular Field (Summation & Difference), and Markov Transition Field to encode time-series into image data; then fused images into RGB formats to enhance feature representation.
 Temporal images was then extracted dominant features using pre-trained models on ImageNet.
-Then different Machine Learning algorithms are applied on feature extracts or time-series data to anticipate stages of vector-borne diseases.
+Then different ML algorithms are applied on feature extracts or time-series data to anticipate stages of vector-borne diseases.

 # 1. Introduction
 Vector-borne diseases (e.g. West Nile Virus), transmitted to human by infected mosquitoes, ticks, and fleas, pose significantly public health concerns, especially with the increasing incidence linked to climate change.
-This project explores the potential of Machine Learning approaches to forcast vector-borne disease outbreaks.
+This project explores the potential of ML approaches to anticipate vector-borne disease outbreaks.
 While many studies over the past decades have focused on predicting epidemic or early warning signals of tipping points using traditional time-series data, our approach shifts to a novel image-based time-series representation.
 Leveraging the advancements in Artificial Intelligence for image recognition and detection, this project aims to enhance the prediction of impending disease outbreaks.